 When we delved into her conflicted feelings about her bachelorette, Maureen realized a number of things about her bridesmaids.
-For example, that she shouldn't have been that surprised something as important as who pays slipped entirely through the cracks.
-Her bachelorette was organized, after all, by her flighty maid of honor and best childhood girlfriend — a scatterbrain whom she dearly loved.
-After a lifetime of experiences with her, it really shouldn't have come out of left field that figuring out finances, in a large group of disparate women constantly on the move, was not her MOH's strength.
-It was simply overlooked — period.
+For example, she shouldn't have been surprised that something as important as who pays slipped entirely through the cracks.
+Her bachelorette was organized, after all, by her flighty maid of honor and best childhood girlfriend—a scatterbrain whom she dearly loved.
+After a lifetime of experiences with her, it really shouldn't have come out of left field that figuring out finances in a large group of disparate women constantly on the move was not her MOH's strength.
+It was simply overlooked—period.
 End of story.
 It didn't mean her friends didn't love her or care about her wedding.
 Maureen's work, then, was to understand that she paid her way because her MOH's leadership skills were stressed to the max.

 Maureen was also hurt because another bridesmaid didn't have any cocktails or get into the spirit of the event.
 She kept herself apart.
 This annoyed Maureen, but mostly she was sad that her dear friend was at her bachelorette in body only.
 When I asked her what she thought might have contributed to her friend's withdrawn behavior, Maureen said, "Oh, I totally forgot she's going through IVF."
 When Rachel remembered that piece of the story, her feelings of hurt dissolved, and she felt compassion for her friend who was stressed, hormonal, and understandably preoccupied.